rasdaman/wcs-python-client/README.md

 through what is published in the WCS *GetCapabilities* response.

-More detailed information can be retrieved with the `Service.list_full_info` method, which parses the corresponding *DescribeCoverage* document and returns a [FullCoverage](https://rasdaman.github.io/wcs-python-client/autoapi/wcs/model/index.html#wcs.model.FullCoverage)
+More detailed information can be retrieved with the `service.list_full_info` method, which parses the corresponding *DescribeCoverage* document and returns a [FullCoverage](https://rasdaman.github.io/wcs-python-client/autoapi/wcs/model/index.html#wcs.model.FullCoverage)
 object: